swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 that we can tell the menu subprocess to quit (and thus get garbage collected).

+A soon as we receive something from `cancel` or `select` we quit the subprocess and either return `::cancel` or the user selection respectively.

 Once more, in this model we only create the menu selection process when we need it.
-In many traditional MVC designs you'll see complex graphs of objects that get allocated only to sit around in memory and *do nothing*.
+In many traditional MVC designs you'll see complex graphs of objects that get allocated at initialization only to sit around in memory and *do nothing*.

 In this design we're alluding to a system that only constructs the processes when they are needed and which are destroyed when they have completed their work.
+Sounds like a good idea right?

 ## Core autocompleter

 This is our main autocompleter process.
-There are three main cases, cancellation, menu subprocess trigger, or a fetch completiions.
-Again take note how abstractly we have specified `autocompleter*` - this function only takes channels or abstract ui components as arguments.
+There are three main cases, cancellation, menu subprocess trigger, or a network fetch for completions.
+Again take note how abstractly we have specified `autocompleter*` - this function only takes channels or abstract UI components as arguments.
 We can just as easily use this code in a HTML based program as a Canvas or WebGL based one.